Just getting started with your gateway? Our free hosting service allows you to get going with minimal fuss.

 The Rodeo environment is meant as a test/sandbox environment and does not have any backup capabilities.
 Please ensure you have backed up any code and services you deploy on the system.
 Also, the system may be unavailable at times due to maintenance periods.

 Getting Started with SGCI Hosting

 Once you have successfully applied and been granted SGCI hosting time you can get access to SGCI's hosting system and get started.
-Please check out our guide on how to get your account and environment set up.
-The guide also includes how to get a sample portal started using HUBzero.
+Please check out our sample guides on how to set up your account and environment using HUBzero or Airavata portal frameworks:

 Our Partner Jetstream's Hosting Service

 Jetstream, led by the Indiana University Pervasive Technology Institute (PTI), offers cloud-based, on-demand computing and data analysis resources.
 Our partner Jetstream provides hosting services through the eXtreme Science and Engineering Discovery Environment (XSEDE).
 XSEDE provides XSEDE User Portal (XUP) accounts free of charge.
 XSEDE allocations require that the Principal Investigator (PI) be a US-based researcher.

 Jetstream Cloud is an Infrastructure-as-a-Service platform comprised of two geographically separated OpenStack+Ceph clusters, each supporting hundreds of virtual machines and data volumes.
 The two cloud systems are integrated via a user-friendly web application, Atmosphere, that provides a user interface for common cloud computing operations, authentication to XSEDE via Globus, and an expressive set of web service APIs.
 Jetstream enables on-demand access to interactive, user-configurable computing and analysis capability.
 Jetstream also provides both Horizon GUI and OpenStack command line API access for gateway providers to provision and maintain their gateway virtual machines, giving full control over all aspects of the VM.